South Africa's Eskom to pay disputed wage rise in union stand-off

 Eskom’s offer is dependent on savings from benefits including overtime and travel, where the state-owned utility says it has found “excesses”.

-Unions rejected the offer after demanding increases of between 9.5% and 15%, well above South Africa's current level of annual inflation of around 5% (ZACPIY=ECI).
+Unions rejected the offer after demanding increases of between 9.5% and 15%, well above South Africa’s current level of annual inflation of around 5%.

 A previous pay dispute in 2018 led to electricity supply interruptions, and Eskom has warned the same could happen again.